Merlin04/cs385-5-bezier-funhouse/README.md

   - Evaluate the discriminant of the quadratic formula to determine how many solutions there are to the equation, then for each of them evaluate the solution then call `isect_of_t` to get the ISect struct if it is indeed a valid intersection
   - If there are multiple intersections, use `bestISect` to choose one

 # Step 3: Shadows

+This is implemented in `./glsl/trace.frag`, where `rayHitsBezierBefore` calls `rayIntersectBezier`, which calls the same functions as outlined in part 2.
+This is the same code as used for ray tracing the mirror, but with the parameter `isShadow` set to true.
+That slightly tweaks the way normals are calculated.
+We found this necessary because one way of sign-correcting the normals resulted in functional shadows but a nonfunctional mirror, and another way produced a functional mirror but partially functional shadows.

 # Step 4: Raytracing the Funhouse Mirror
 At this point, no further work was necessary.
 Since the mirror was calculated algebraically for each ray, the approximation is already smooth.

 # Screenshots